Last updated : 21st May 2005

 In her comments below, Sharon notes her delight with Doyle's expertise in the disco scenes.
 Well in 'Servant of Two Masters' he did say he "took dancin' lessons"!

 One oddity.
 When the CI5 crew are awaiting the arrival of Holly's light aircraft, we hear it land but don't actually see it.
-The brief mid-air shot is probably stock footage.
+(The brief mid-air shot is stock footage.)
 Perhaps the season's budget was running out - which is possible as this was the final episode filmed for the 1979 block of episodes - or arrangements to hire a plane fell through at the last minute.

 The story has two themes: Bodie taking care of Ray and Us getting to know Ray.